Hadamard Tail from Initial Data on the Light Cone: Solving the Characteristic Initial Value Problem for the Hadamard Tail

 \subsubsection{CID scheme setup}

 In order to solve the wave Eq.~\eqref{eqn:VUVEqn} with the CID in Eq.~\eqref{eqn:VCIDBC}, we first establish a uniform grid of points on the $u-v$ plane, which we show in Fig.~\ref{fig:CIDGridM2xS2}.
 The spacing between grid points is $2h$.
-The next step is to integrate Eq.~\eqref{eqn:VUVEqn} on each of the squares in the grid.
-For the $S$-$E$-$N$-$W$ square in Fig.~\ref{fig:CIDGridM2xS2} we have
+The next step is to integrate Eq.~\eqref{eqn:VUVEqn} over an arbitrary $S$-$E$-$N$-$W$ square in the grid (see Fig.~\ref{fig:CIDGridM2xS2}); we seek the value of $V$ at $N$ assuming that its values at $S$, $E$ and $W$ are known.
+We have

 \begin{widetext}